 After discussions with the regulatory authorities, results from the open-label extensions were also included in the ISE and ISS.
 The RCT trials were used to produce the key outputs discussed but use was made of supporting evidence from outputs incorporating the RCT and open-label information.

-Patients suffered multiple attacks, and sometimes received multiple treatments in the open-label extension phases.
-The regulatory authorities raised concerns that the efficacy of the drug may reduce when taken multiple times.
 Statistical methodologies were employed that allowed within patient comparisons of the time to event primary endpoint.
 In addition, patients treated for more than 5 attacks were summarized using by patient figures to show that the efficacy did not decrease with multiple attacks.

-The regulatory authorities raised similar concerns over the safety impact of treating patients multiple times.
 AEs and other safety endpoints were summarized by attack.
 These were used in conjunction with immunological results, to show that there was no evidence of effects due to multiple dosing.

 Based on the substantial differences in the early studies, and as these studies were not randomized controlled studies, they were included in the safety database but not the efficacy database.

-answering of the specific questions the analysis was trying to address.
+For each analysis, careful consideration and adjustment of the covariates allowed the answering of the specific questions the analysis was trying to address.

-dose’.
-As well as allowing sensible grouping of treatment groups, this approach helped in justifying the choice of the requested marketing dose by showing that efficacy did not increase
+Treatment doses were grouped into ‘Very low doses’ (known to be inefficacious), ‘Low doses’, ‘Marketing dose’ or ‘Higher than the marketing dose’.
+As well as allowing sensible grouping of treatment groups, this approach helped in justifying the choice of the requested marketing dose by showing that efficacy did not increase in higher doses.
+The safety of the dose was also justified by showing that safety in the higher dose was comparable to lower doses and placebo.

 The below example timelines are designed to show how front loading the planning and production of the ISS and ISE can enable the production of the outputs to be significantly reduced post unblinding of the pivotal studies.
 The timelines cover up until the production of final outputs but clearly the reduction in timelines to this stage enables a reduction to the final submission.